mtkp/transducers/README.md

 mtkp/transducers
 ================

 Experimental transducers (a la Clojure) for Python.
-Also incldues a simple protocol (interface) implementation for Python which allows dynamic extension to arbitrary python types.
+Includes general functional abstractions such as `map`, `filter`, `reduce`, in addition to `transduce`.
+Also includes a simple protocol (interface) implementation for Python which allows dynamic extensions on top of arbitrary python types (including builtins).

 # Usage

 ```py3
 import transducers as t